We train residents to be able to be anything they want to be in the field of Orthopaedic Surgery.

 - Personal statement

-- Scores from Part I and Part II (if taken) from the United States Medical Licensing Exam (USMLE), National Board of Medical Examiners (NBME) or FLEX
+- Scores from Part I are required.
+If Part I score is Pass/Fail, then Part II score is required from the United States Medical Licensing Exam (USMLE), National Board of Medical Examiners (NBME), Federation Licensing Examination (FLEX), or Comprehensive Osteopathic Medical Licensing Examination (COMLEX)

 - Dean’s letter